rossbeazley/androidwear-myfirstwatchface/readme.md

  - at the very least move from String to ConfigOption type and ConfigId type

  GAP Analysis around ui flow, exiting screen, choosing otions (green tick?)

  -- invalid choice in UI, is it possible?
- -- pre-selecting the current option for item when displayed screen
+ -- pre-selecting the current option for item when displayed screen -- navigation still needs fragment transactions implemented for the other screens